-Arapahoe County contracts with a professional lobbyist for state advocacy activities.
-The director of the commissioners' office coordinates federal and state intergovernmental relations, in partnership with the director of human services, the county attorney, the director of community resources, and the director of public works and development.
+Arapahoe County contracts with Bowditch & Cassell Public Affairs, a professional lobbyist, for state advocacy activities.
+The Director of the Commissioners' Office coordinates federal and state intergovernmental relations, in partnership with the Director of Human Services, the County Attorney, the Director of Community Resources, and the Director of Public Works & Development.